Simcookies/gitio/_posts/2016-05-01-post-blogs-with-jekyll.md

 * `strikethrough`: Parse strikethrough, PHP-Markdown style.
 Two `~` characters mark the start of a strikethrough.
 Such as ~~Text~~.
 * `autolink`: Parse links even when they are not enclosed in <> characters.
 Autolinks for the http, https and ftp protocols will be automatically detected.
 * `tables`: Parse tables.

+There are some basic syntax rules, please have a look at [Github Guide](https://guides.github.com/features/mastering-markdown/).

 ----------